lannonbr/vscode-rocks/src/pages/decorations/index.md

 <!-- end -->

 # What are decorations?
-(Intro and History)

-// TODO: Finish this

-Talk about a high level way of describing decorations and the capablities they have.
-List what you can decorate and what properties you can use to stylize the decorations.

-Pre-Code 1.0: Decorations API added.
-Code 1.3 (June 2016 release): Added `before` and `after` capablities.
+The Decorations API was introduced to Visual Studio Code as a way to decorate pieces of code.
+It allows you to grab ranges of text in an editor and decorate it using a subset of CSS properties.
+It does not modify the code but rather gives a visual addition in VS Code to how you can interpret your code.

+As well, in VS Code 1.3, they added support to use the ::before and ::after pseudoelements on these decorations through the API which is commonly seen in various extensions now in 2018.

 # Extensions that use decorations

-Decorations has been widely adopted across the extension community and here are a few extensions that show off what can be done with decorations:
+Decorations has been widely adopted across the extension community and here are a sample of extensions that show off what can be done with decorations:

 * [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens): Display git blame information for the current line
 * [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost): Displays size of modules when imported (and when imported while gzipped)
-* [Quokka.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode): Puts results of JS code inline
+* [Quokka.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode): Executes JS code and presents it inline
 * [TODO Highlight](https://marketplace.visualstudio.com/items?itemName=wayou.vscode-todo-highlight): Decorate "TODO", "FIXME", and other specialized comments
-* [Colorize](https://marketplace.visualstudio.com/items?itemName=kamikillerto.vscode-colorize): Color CSS colors inline
+* [Colorize](https://marketplace.visualstudio.com/items?itemName=kamikillerto.vscode-colorize): stylizes CSS color strings inline
 * [Log File Highlighter](https://marketplace.visualstudio.com/items?itemName=emilast.LogFileHighlighter): Highlights log4net logfiles to make them more readable
+* [JS Parameter Annotations](https://marketplace.visualstudio.com/items?itemName=lannonbr.vscode-js-annotations) (Self plug, I wrote this extension): Decorates JS/TS function calls with parameter names

-# How to set decorations
+# How to create decorations

 To show off how to use the decorations, I am going to be writing an example extension that will highlight all locations of `console.log` in JS files